YAmikep/ixml/README.rst

 Importing the top level library as ``import ixml`` tries to import all backends in order.

-As of today, iXML requires the ``lxml`` library since it is the only implemented backend.
-More backends, especially a fallback backend using the standard library will follow.
+iXML currently requires the `lxml <http://lxml.de/>`_ library because there is no fallback backend based on the standard library yet.

 ObjecBuilder
 ------------
+The ``items`` function uses an ObjectBuilder to build an object while parsing the data.

+The events are passed into the ``event`` function of the builder that accepts three parameters: path, event type and value.
+The object being built is available at any time from the ``value`` attribute.

+You can make your own builder as long as it implements the ObjectBuilder interface (see ixml/builders/interface).